-By Aaron Larter, staff member, Central Library
+By Aaron, staff member, Halifax Central Library

 Family history can be a tough thing to sort out.
 Dates and facts get mixed up and some details just get lost over time as they are passed down through generations.
 When you want to untangle these genealogical mysteries, you have to turn to documents and records such as those taken from a census or an obituary written after an ancestor has passed.
 Sometimes, even small details like what street a person lived on can fill gaps.